Wisconsin Department of Public Instruction - Madison, Wisconsin

 “To assist parents and close the learning gap, children in poverty need year-round, supplementary support both inside and outside the classroom.
 By working to engage parents in early childhood learning, we can help close the learning gap and broaden the futures of those most in need.”

 A child’s earliest years are key to their future success.
 The learning that occurs over these years can have a significant impact on a child’s future educational success and wellbeing.
 Yet, childhood learning opportunities vary greatly and are dependent on the stability of a child’s family and community.
 Not surprisingly, children growing up in less supportive environments face greater challenges in the classroom.
 Research finds that a learning gap, or a difference in learning ability, can be detected between students as early as kindergarten.
 When unaddressed, this gap only widens with each year of schooling.
 Eventually, it leads to a gap in the student’s academic, social, and career success.
-It becomes a gap in life.

 The classic Ready4K text-messaging program is designed to help parents play an active role in supporting their children’s literacy skills.
 Over the 9-month preschool academic year, all participating parents receive a weekly text message that shows them how to create everyday learning opportunities for their children.
 These learning opportunities are fun, easy, and fit into a busy family’s daily routine.